neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

   F = q*t + p*e
 $$

+---
+> ⏳ 10

-***Q: Based on this revised model, in an environment with a lot of predators and low food quality, which phenotype would you predict to be favored by natural selection?***
+***Q15: Based on this revised model, in an environment with a lot of predators and low food quality, which phenotype would you predict to be favored by natural selection?***

-***Q: Does this revision of the model change your ability to solve the model?
+***Q16: Does this revision of the model change your ability to solve the model?
 If so, then in what ways?
 If not, then why not?***

-⏸️ PAUSE here for class-wide discussion

----
-> ⏳ 10

-***Q: Given that the models you just explored were examples of 'Optimality Theory Models,' how would you define 'optimality theory'?***
+***Q17: Given that the models you just explored were examples of 'Optimality Theory Models,' how would you define 'optimality theory'?***

-***Q: What would you do next if your model did not correctly predict vigilance behavior of a population that you were studying?***
+***Q18: What would you do next if your model did not correctly predict vigilance behavior of a population that you were studying?***

 ⏹️ STOP here for today